-- A. What is the impact of section 3 of the Quality of Care Information Protection Act? - B. Is the law firm's request an abuse of process? - C. Can the appellant raise the application of the discretionary exemptions in sections 13(1) (advice or recommendations), 14(1) and 14(2)(a)(c) (law enforcement), 15(b) (relations with other governments), and 18(1)(j) (assessments and evaluations by or for hospital committees) of FIPPA?
+- A. What is the impact of section 3 of the Quality of Care Information Protection Act? - B. Is the law firm's request an abuse of process? - C. Can the LTC Home raise the application of the discretionary exemptions in sections 13(1) (advice or recommendations), 14 (law enforcement), or 15(b) (relations with other governments) of FIPPA?